VictoriaTB/VaD_DTMR2025/README.md

 SNPColoc_DTMR.R - Runs a coloc analysis for +/-500kb around each Cis/Trans MR instrument
-Ex_Exposure.txt - A simulated exposure (not actual data) for demonstrative use Ex_Outcome.txt - A simulated outcome (not actual data) for demonstrative use, for coloc this is a quantitative dataset Demo_Outputs.xlxs - Simulated results for comparative purposes
+Ex_Exposure.txt - A simulated exposure (not actual data) for demonstrative use Ex_Outcome.txt - A simulated outcome (not actual data) for demonstrative use, for coloc this is a quantitative dataset Ex_Outputs.xlxs - Simulated results from the demo for comparative purposes

 ## Software used-
 R (version 4.4.0)